-Within a very short drive from Florence and Rome, Spoleto is a precious gem located in the Umbria region.
-A small town perched on a hill, which offers picturesque and narrow streets, architectural wonders and a strong culinary tradition.
+Within a short drive from Florence and Rome, Spoleto is a precious gem in the Umbria region.
+The small town perched on a hill offers picturesque and narrow streets, architectural wonders, and a strong culinary tradition.
 In this post, we have suggested a kids-friendly itinerary and a few events not to be missed.

-In this article, instead, we will give you practical information and useful suggestions to organise a trip in this beautiful part of Italy.
+Instead, this article will give you practical information and useful suggestions to organize a trip to this beautiful part of Italy.
 Umbria is one of the most visited destinations, but if you are looking for one more reason to visit this region, choose the medieval town of Spoleto.
 You won’t regret it!

 How to move around

-The best way to enjoy Spoleto is exploring it on foot.
-However, being a medieval town, streets are not always even, there are quite a lot of ups and downs and a few stairs.
+The best way to enjoy Spoleto is to explore it on foot.
+However, being a medieval town, the streets are not always even.
+There are quite a lot of ups and downs and a few stairs.
 Therefore, walking around with strollers might not be so comfortable, although I do not think it will be a significant issue.
-Part of the hassle can be easily solved by using the mechanised walkways, which will bring you from the parking areas to the Upper Town.
-They might not be very careful to look at and, in some way, do not entirely fit in the wonderful surroundings, but they allow people with disabilities or simply families with small children, to visit Spoleto more comfortably.
+Part of the hassle can be easily solved by using the mechanized walkways, which will bring you from the parking areas to the Upper Town.
+They might not be very careful to look at and, in some way, do not entirely fit in the wonderful surroundings, but they allow people with disabilities or families with small children to visit Spoleto more comfortably.

 There are two escalators: